hlhartley/seasonal-shades/README.md

 ![Wireframes-mobile](ss-mobile-wireframe4.png)

 ### Future Enhancements:
-- Add Login page for users
+- Login page for users
-- Add Favorites for Products, not just Colors
+- User can favorite Product Cards, not just Color Cards (& display them on Favorites page)
-- Add media queries with icons to replace text in Nav Bar
+- Media queries with icons to replace text in Nav Bar

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).